aces/cbrain-client-gem/docs/UserfilesApi.md

 api_instance = CbrainClient::UserfilesApi.new

-upload_file = File.new("/path/to/file.txt") # File | File content to upload to CBRAIN
+upload_file = File.new('/path/to/file.txt') # File | File content to upload to CBRAIN

 data_provider_id = 56 # Integer | The ID of the Data Provider to upload the file to.

 userfile_group_id = 56 # Integer | ID of the group that will have access to the Userfile

-file_type = "SingleFile" # String | The type of the file
+file_type = 'SingleFile' # String | The type of the file

 opts = {
-  _do_extract: "_do_extract_example", # String | set to the string 'on' to indicate that the uploaded content is a tar.gz or .zip archive that need to be extracted.
+  _do_extract: '_do_extract_example', # String | set to the string 'on' to indicate that the uploaded content is a tar.gz or .zip archive that need to be extracted.
 See also the parameter _up_ex_mode
-  _up_ex_mode: "_up_ex_mode_example" # String | if '_do_extract' is set to 'on', set this to 'collection' to create a single collection, or 'multiple' to create one file per entry in the uploaded content
+  _up_ex_mode: '_up_ex_mode_example' # String | if '_do_extract' is set to 'on', set this to 'collection' to create a single collection, or 'multiple' to create one file per entry in the uploaded content
 }

 begin